 We help them understand the venture studio model enables them to build as many startups as possible for the lowest possible operating cost per startup launched.

 A venture studio is proactive.
 It creates its own luck.
-It's designed to come up with ideas for new startups, bring those businesses to life, attach a strong founding team to the startup, and empower them with an unfair go-to-market advantage.
+It's designed to come up with business ideas, bring those startups to life, attach a strong founding team to the startup, and empower them with an unfair go-to-market advantage.

 Meanwhile, accelerators, incubators, and venture funds are reactive.
 They wait for somebody else to launch a business and come to them for logistical, product-development, and financial help.